blup712019/11401_CS203A/Assignment/Assignment IV/README.md

   - Prime table sizes (m = 11 and m = 37) consistently produce more uniform index distributions, reduce repeating cycles, and improve collision resistance for both hashing approaches.
 Larger table sizes further smooth out the distribution.

 ## Reflection
-- ### Understanding how hash function design influences collision behavior Through the experiment, I realized that the structure of a hash function directly determines its collision behavior.<br>
+### 1. Understanding how hash function design influences collision behavior
+  - Through the experiment, I realized that the structure of a hash function directly determines its collision behavior.<br>
-  Multiplicative hashing, which applies by multiplying keys with Knuth multiplicative constant, successfully breaks the linearity of integer sequences and disperses ASCII-sum–based string inputs.<br>
+  - Multiplicative hashing, which applies by multiplying keys with Knuth multiplicative constant, successfully breaks the linearity of integer sequences and disperses ASCII-sum–based string inputs.<br>
-  In contrast, the squared hashing method, although theoretically related to randomness in cryptographic systems, preserves structural patterns in the input.
-The symmetric nature of k² mod m leads to repeated residues, causing secondary clustering even when the index values appear “random.”<br>
+  - In contrast, the squared hashing method, although theoretically related to randomness in cryptographic systems, preserves structural patterns in the input.
+The symmetric nature of k^2 mod m leads to repeated residues, causing secondary clustering even when the index values appear “random.”<br>
-  This makes it clear that mathematical complexity does not guarantee practical hash quality, and the internal structure of the function must be designed specifically for uniform distribution.
+  - This shows that there is often a clear gap between theoretical expectations and practical outcomes.
+### 2. Importance of choosing an appropriate table size
+Before doing this project, I did not fully appreciate how much table size affects distribution quality.

+Testing with m = 10, m = 11, and m = 37 demonstrated a strong contrast:
+  - The non-prime size (m = 10) introduced repeating cycles and highly predictable collisions in both hash methods.
+  - Prime sizes (m = 11 and especially m = 37) produced noticeably smoother and more evenly spaced results.

+Even squared hashing improved slightly when using a larger prime table size, though it continued to suffer from clustering.<br>
+This shows that a hash function cannot be evaluated without considering its table size, and prime numbers are an essential design choice for minimizing modular artifacts.
+### 3. Thinking About How to Design a Good Hash Function
+This project helped me understand the key principles behind designing an effective hash function.
+A good hash function should break input patterns, spread similar keys apart, and avoid producing repeated or symmetric outputs.
+In my results, multiplicative hashing achieved this by applying strong mixing, while the squared method preserved structural relationships, leading to clustering.

+The experiment also showed that a good design must be paired with an appropriate table size.
+Prime values of m significantly reduced cycles and produced more uniform distributions, whereas non-prime m = 10 amplified collisions.

+Overall, designing a good hash function requires balancing mixing strength, input characteristics, and table size selection.
+Effective mixing reduces collisions, while poor transformations, such as symmetric squaring, can increase them even if the method appears “random” in theory.